 Because HOPE invests in the dreams of clients, their business ideas are based on their own creativity, passions, and local know-how.
 Typical business activities include running small restaurants or grocery stores; growing crops and raising animals; selling produce, clothing, small electronics, or baked goods; and providing services like sewing, haircuts, and car repair.

 Before we consider expanding, we first want to ensure that HOPE-network programs are centered on Christ and operating with quality.
 Within countries where we already serve, HOPE seeks to grow in a responsible manner that capitalizes on our knowledge of the working environment and the culture of a given area.
-When we do consider entering new countries, we look for underserved areas, places where poverty stifles dreams or the love of Christ isn’t known.
-We search for like-minded church partners or local ministries, which are essential to HOPE’s model.
+When we do consider entering new countries, we prioritize areas underserved by Christ-centered financial services, and we look for like-minded church partners or local ministries, which are essential to HOPE’s model.
 Because of the number of inquiries we receive, we are unfortunately unable to respond to individual requests for partnership.

 The process varies across programs and partners.
 In group lending programs, HOPE relies on social collateral, in which groups of people cross-guarantee each other’s loans.
 As a result, clients form groups with those they believe are capable and trustworthy.
 Loan officers provide training so clients are prepared to manage their loan, and they work with the group to review a variety of factors in the approval process.
 For those receiving individual loans, loan officers work with that individual to review business plans, amount requested, the current economic market, repayment history for repeat clients, etc. In savings groups, where members save their own money together, the group decides if and when to loan to one another from their pooled savings.